VRC is here to serve the needs of you and your pet. We are committed to helping manage your pet’s illness while supporting you through the process.

 VRC is open 24 hours a day, 365 days a year, for appointments and emergency care.
 A referral to VRC can be made by your primary veterinarian, but is not required to be seen by our specialists.

-Prior to your appointment, please ask your primary vet to provide you with copies of any pertinent medical records, medications, lab reports or images, along with the completed referral form (referrals may also be submitted electronically or Faxed to our office).
+Prior to your appointment, please ask your primary vet to provide you with copies of any pertinent medical records, medications, lab reports or images, along with the completed referral form (referrals may also be submitted electronically).
 We carefully review your pet’s medical history to make the correct diagnosis and select the most appropriate treatment plan.
 We will work closely with your veterinarian to ensure seamless care and the highest quality treatment for your pet.

 As your pet’s owner, you are a vital part of the care team.
 At your appointment, we will discuss the prognosis, treatment plan and potential complications, as well as answer any questions you may have about costs and payment options.
 If a procedure is required, our staff will work with you to schedule the procedure.